yuhuan-wu/yuhuan-wu.github.io/_pages/about.md

 His research interests include object detection and segmentation, as well as related applications like medical imaging and autonomous driving.
 He published several research papers on top-tier journals and conferences like TPAMI/TIP/CVPR/ICCV.

 [New!]
 We are hiring!
 Currently, we welcome both short-term and long-term interns.
 Projects are related to, but not limited to, robust visual systems, efficient networks, and domain generalization.
-Our team will cover all costs during the internship in Singapore.
 If you are interested in working with us and experiencing the top-tier research environment in Singapore, please send me an email with your CV.

 [[Google Scholar]](https://scholar.google.com/citations?user=CO-Svo4AAAAJ) [[Research Gate]](https://www.researchgate.net/profile/Yu-Huan-Wu-2) [Email: wu_yuhuan [at] a-star.edu.sg]